marahaboud/flashCardsAPP/SolvedIssuesNotes.md

+# 1. Postman and Flask app on localhost issue

 ## summary of the issue incountered in learning path

 I want to test the api endpoints using `postman`, while I am using `swagger` for documenting my api app endpoints.